domichal/launcher/README.md

 /home/cpi/
 ├── apps
 │   ├── emulators
-│   └── Menu   <- By default, this is not used by this launcher ├── launcher
+│   └── Menu   <- By default, this is not used by mylauncher ├── launcher
 ├── launchergo
 ├── mylauncher <- We are here